FusionAuth/fusionauth-site/site/_posts/2022-10-07-illustrative-mathematics.md

 -------

 We love sharing community stories.
-You can check out [Illustrative Mathematics' website](https://illustrativemathematics.org/) if you'd like to learn more.
+You can check out [Illustrative Mathematics' website](https://illustrativemathematics.org/) if you'd like to learn more about them.